Rules, Regulations & Guidelines 2019/20

 5) MULTIPLE ENTRIES: Entrants may submit multiple entries in any appropriate section/s.
 Where more than one entrant is involved in the making/setting/polishing for example in the same piece/s, separate applications are required for this.

-8) JUDGING: Entries in each section will be judged by industry specialist experts.
+8) JUDGING: Entries in each section will be judged by specialist industry experts.
 Entrant names will not be disclosed to the judges.
-Judges will be asked to nominate work to go forward to the special, major and premier awards and for exhibition.
+Judges will also be asked to nominate work to go forward to the special, major and premier awards and for exhibition.

 9) AWARDS: Judges may give Gold, Silver and Bronze Awards appropriate to Councils benchmark standards.